 If you are a rising senior or a prospective transfer student, we encourage you to interview.
 Interviews are not required, but are highly recommended as part of the Connecticut College application process.
 Our interviewers see the conversation as a time to exchange information with you and personalize what can often seem an impersonal process.
 The interview is informational as well as evaluative for both the applicant and the interviewer.

-Interviews for high school seniors (those graduating in 2015) have ended.
-Prospective transfer students may schedule an interview through March.
-Rising seniors (those graduating in 2016) should check back in May to schedule an interview starting in June.
+Interviews for fall 2015 transfers and high school seniors (those graduating in 2015) have ended.
+Rising seniors (those graduating in 2016) and spring and fall 2016 transfers can schedule an interview for June and beyond.

 Admission fellows are current seniors who know the ins and outs of the Connecticut College academic experience and community best.
 Before you come, read this list of helpful interview tips created by our admission fellows.

 Even if you can’t make it to New London, there may be an opportunity to interview off campus in the fall: either with a Connecticut College admission counselor during their travels, or with an alumni interviewer.

 Alumni interviews are available for students who intend to apply for the Fall 2016 term.
 Requests can be made from September 15 through January 1.

 Please note: you may only interview once.
 This means that, for example, if you interview with a counselor while they are on the road, you cannot have a second interview with a senior admission fellow when you visit campus the following month.